Edited by Chris Thaiss, Gerd Bräuer, Paula Carlino, Lisa Ganobcsik-Williams, and Aparna Sinha

 Publication Date: June 30, 2012

 ISBN: 978-1-64215-034-6 (pdf) | 978-1-64215-044-5 (epub) | 978-1-60235-343-5 (pbk.)

 Writing Programs Worldwide is an open-access platform for teachers and scholars to talk about individual or departmental initiatives that assist how writing is taught and learned in their locales.
 It grows out of the same team and project that brought us the Perspectives on Writing collection, Writing Programs Worldwide.

 Edited by Lucía Natale

 This book offers a critical description of higher education genres that are relevant for academically and professionally-oriented degrees: academic review, essay, state of the art, case study, product evaluation, procedures manual, and social intervention project.
 The book also guides readers on how to understand and quote complex texts.
 This book can be useful for professionals, university students, and professors who are interested in including discipline-specific writing skills in their courses. ...
 More

 Series Editor: Susan H. McLeod, University of California, Santa Barbara

 Copyright © 2012 Chris Thaiss, Gerd Bräuer, Paula Carlino, Lisa Ganobcsik-Williams, and Aparna Sinha.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is released under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 544 pages, with bibliography, index, and illustrations.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print from Parlor Press or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.